alexjlockwood/roll-off-club/docs/variations/easy-4-easy-4.md

 ## Overview

-Easy 4 + Easy 4, also known as "4 by 4", is the easiest roll off variation.
-To time it out, you simply start on orange, jump 4 times, switch to blue, and then again jump 4 times.
+[Easy 4](../rolls/easy-4.md#orange) + [Easy 4](../rolls/easy-4.md#blue), also known as "4 by 4", is the easiest roll off variation.

 ## Paths

-### Standard Path
+### Example Path

 <video controls>
   <source src="../../images/variations/easy-4-easy-4-standard-path.mp4" type="video/mp4">
 </video>

-The standard path is to jump 4 times on orange, transfer to blue just before the first wall on orange and after the 2nd wall on blue, and then jump 4 times on blue.
+To timeout this variation, simply jump 4 times on orange, transfer to blue, and jump 4 times on blue.
 This path can be done all 12 laps.

 <video controls>
   <source src="../../images/variations/easy-4-easy-4-alternate-path.mp4" type="video/mp4">